the rest of the site

 • cleaning the bridgeplate after removing the caul

-• Vacuuming out all the debris inside the guitar
+• vacuuming out all the debris inside the guitar

 • fitting the saddle